APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

-   the key into the trusted key stash and some have not, then the result is indeterminate.
+   some have loaded the key into the trusted key stash and some have not, then the result is indeterminate (Vleg).

-   There is also the common case of a resolver using a forwarder.
+   There is also the common case of a recursive resolver using a forwarder.

    If the resolver is non-validating, and it has a single forwarder clause, then the resolver will presumably mirror the capabilities of the forwarder target resolver.
 If this non-validating resolver it has multiple forwarders, then the above considerations will apply.

-   If a validating resolver has a forwarding configuration, and uses the CD flag on all forwarded queries, then this resolver is acting in a manner that is identical to a standalone resolver.
+   If the validating resolver has a forwarding configuration, and uses the CD flag on all forwarded queries, then this resolver is acting in a manner that is identical to a standalone resolver.
 The same consideration applies if any one one of the forwarder targets is a non-validating resolver.
 Similarly, if all the forwarder targets do not apply this trusted key mechanism, the same considerations apply.